apptainer/singularity-userdocs/singularity_and_docker.rst

     INFO:    Creating SIF file...
     INFO:    Build complete: pytorch_18.11-py3.sif

 will retrieve a specific version of the `PyTorch platform <https://pytorch.org/>`_ for Deep Learning from the NVIDIA GPU Cloud (NGC).
-Because NGC is a private registry, the above ``pull`` assumes :ref:`authentication via environment variables <sec:authentication_via_environment_variables>`- when the blob that collectively comprise the Docker image have not already been cached locally.
+Because NGC is a private registry, the above ``pull`` assumes :ref:`authentication via environment variables <sec:authentication_via_environment_variables>` when the blobs that collectively comprise the Docker image have not already been cached locally.
 In the NGC case, the required environment variable are set as follows:

 .. code-block:: none